The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Data

 \subsection{SOPHIE radial velocities}

-SOPHIE is an echelle spectrograph mounted on the 193cm telescope of the Haute-Provence observatory~\citep{bouchy2011}.
-Several surveys are conducted with SOPHIE: a moderate precision survey (3.5 - 7 m/s), aiming at detecting Jupiter-mass companions~\citep{hebrard2016}, as well as a search of smaller planets around M-dwarfs ~\citep[e.g.][]{hobson2018, hobson2019, diaz2019}.
+SOPHIE is an échelle spectrograph mounted on the 193cm telescope of the Haute-Provence Observatory~\citep{bouchy2011}.
+Several surveys have been conducted with SOPHIE, including a moderate precision survey (3.5 - 7 m/s), aimed at detecting Jupiter-mass companions~\citep[e.g.,][]{bouchy2009, moutou2014, hebrard2016}, as well as a search of smaller planets around M-dwarfs ~\citep[e.g.,][]{hobson2018, hobson2019, diaz2019}.

-Since 2011, SOPHIE has been used for a survey of bright solar-type stars, with the aim of detecting Neptunes and Super-Earths~\citep{bouchy2011}.
-For all the observations performed in this survey, the instrumental drift is measured and corrected for by recording on the detector, close to the stellar spectrum, the spectrum of a reference lamp.
-This one is a thorium-argon lamp before RJD 57032 and a Fabry-Perot interferometer after this date.
+Since 2011, SOPHIE has been used for a survey of bright solar-type stars, with the aim of detecting Neptunes and super-Earths~\citep{bouchy2011}.
+For all the observations performed in this survey, the instrumental drift was measured and corrected for by recording on the detector, close to the stellar spectrum, the spectrum of a reference lamp.
+This one is a thorium-argon lamp before barycentric Jullian date (BJD) 2458181 and a Fabry-Perot interferometer after this date.
 The observations of HD 158259 were part of this program.
-290 measurements were obtained, with an average error of 1.2 m/s The data, corrected from outliers (see section~\ref{sec:inst}), is shown in Fig.~\ref{fig:rv}.
+Over the course of seven years, 290 measurements were obtained with an average error of 1.2 m/s.
+The data, which were corrected from instrumental drift and outliers (see Appendix~\ref{app:inst} and~\ref{app:dataselect}), are shown in Fig.~\ref{fig:rv}.

-The radial velocity is not the only data product extracted from the SOPHIE spectra.
-The bisector span~\citep{queloz2001} as well as the $\log R'_{hk}$~\citep{noyes1984} are also extracted and leveraged in the analysis.
+The RV is not the only data product that was extracted from the SOPHIE spectra.
+The SOPHIE pipeline also retrieves the bisector span~\citep{queloz2001} as well as the $\log R'_{hk}$~\citep{noyes1984}.